Vagelis1608/stellar-etags/readme.md

 ## This page is translated via Google translate, with minor manual fixes

-### Applicable model L3N@ (Note: only suitable for L3N@ 2.9-inch devices, other models of the original project may no longer be compatible)
+### Other models of the original project may no longer be compatible